 Under the Agricultural Land Act, an authorisation by the relevant authority is required to acquire certain agricultural land.
-This authorisation can only be granted if the purchaser is qualified as a farmer or an agricultural production corporation.
+This authorisation can only be granted if the purchaser is qualified as a farmer or a qualified corporation for owning agricultural land.
 It would not be easy for foreign investors to be granted such an authorisation.